 So now that we know what we want to track, let's set it up in Nocodelytics.

-Now let's go to the dashboard in Nocodelytics and add a new "Click" metric.
-We'll need the ID of the link we want to track.
+Now let's go to the dashboard in Nocodelytics and choose "New metric".
+On the new page, open the dropdown and choose "Button or Link Clicks".
+Now we'll need the ID of the link we want to track.